 Preparation

-1. Cooking the vegetables: In a saucepan, boil the water and add the onion, carrot, cauliflower, pepper, cucumber and garlic.
-Cook over low heat for about 10 to 15 minutes, until the vegetables are tender.
+1. Cooking the vegetables: In a saucepan, boil the water and add the onion, carrot, cauliflower, bell pepper, cucumber, and garlic.
+Simmer over low heat for about 10 to 15 minutes, until the vegetables are tender.

 2. Blend the vegetables: Transfer the vegetables and cooking water to a blender.
 Blend until smooth and homogeneous.

-3. Prepare the sauce: Return the pureed vegetables to the saucepan and add the soy sauce, vinegar, molasses, ketchup, lemon juice, Worcestershire sauce and mustard.
+3. To prepare the sauce: Return the vegetable puree to the pan and add the soy sauce, vinegar, molasses, ketchup, lemon juice, Worcestershire sauce, and mustard.
 Mix well.

 4. Add the spices: Add the cumin, turmeric, pepper, salt, and smoked paprika (if using).
-Stir well so the spices mix evenly.
+Stir well to combine the spices evenly.

 5. Simmer: Simmer the sauce over low heat for 15 to 20 minutes, stirring occasionally.
 The sauce should thicken slightly.

-6. Taste and adjust: Taste the sauce and adjust the seasoning to your preference.
-If you want a sweeter sauce, add a little brown sugar.
+6. Taste and adjust: Taste the sauce and adjust the seasoning to your liking.
+If you prefer a sweeter sauce, add a little brown sugar.
 For more acidity, add vinegar.

-7. Cool and store: Let the sauce cool completely before pouring it into an airtight glass bottle or jar.
-Store it in the refrigerator, where it will last for about a month.
+7. Chill and store: Allow the sauce to cool completely before pouring it into an airtight glass bottle or jar.
+Store it in the refrigerator, where it will keep for about a month.

 Rate this recipe